nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 ## Attacking an access point

+We'll be flooding the access point with deauthentication frames to keep devices from reconnecting to it.
+As they try to reconnect, we'll be able to capture the 4-way handshake.
+This can also be used to simply perform DOS attacks on an access point.
+Keep in mind you won't be able to capture the handshake if there are no devices associated to the access point.
+There is nothing conducting the authentication process which you can capture.

 To put network interfaces back to normal:

 ```
 sudo service network-manager start
 ```

-We will be deauthenticating a device
-This is also a method you can use to perform a DOS attacks on wireless networks guaranteed to work Wireless networks are very vulnerable to this and you will be able to deauthenticate everybody even in a university

-You will not be able to perform this method if you do not have any stations (devices) that are connected to a certain access point because you’ll have nothing to deauthenticate.
-There is nothing conducting the authentication process which you can capture.

-We'll be flooding the access point with deauthentication frames to keep devices from reconnecting to it.